Legacy debt incurred intentionally

 But we must be a bit more careful, because some incremental technical debt is actually legacy debt incurred intentionally.

-Legacy technical debt is debt that we incurred earlier, and which we’ve inherited as part of the asset.
+Legacy technical debt is debt that was incurred earlier, and which we’ve inherited as part of the asset.
 Sometimes we’re aware of legacy technical debt; sometimes we haven’t actually realized yet that it is indeed technical debt.
-In any case, the technical artifacts that comprise the legacy technical debt can impose constraints on new development.
-Unless we retire the legacy debt, however we modify an asset must be compatible with the unmodified parts of the assets as they are.
+In any case, the technical artifacts that comprise the legacy technical debt can impose constraints on any new development.
+Unless we retire the legacy debt, however we modify an asset must be compatible with the assets as they are.

 Sometimes technical debt can be both legacy and incremental

-Although the two kinds of technical debt—legacy and incremental—might seem at first to be mutually exclusive, there’s a subset of legacy technical debt that we incur in the course of executing the current project.
+Although the two kinds of technical debt — legacy and incremental — might seem at first to be mutually exclusive, there’s a subset of legacy technical debt that can be incurred in the course of executing the current project.

 Here’s a physical example:

 After the United States Civil War, the state of the U.S. rail system was a bit chaotic.
-Most of the rail lines in the northeast and western regions of the country used standard gauge rail beds: rails that are 1,435 mm (4 feet 8 1⁄2 inches) apart.
-Most of the South was using a broader gauge: 1,524 mm (5 feet).
+Most of the rail lines in the northeast and western regions of the country used what is called standard gauge rail beds: rails that are separated by 1,435 mm (4 ft 8 1⁄2 in).
+Most of the South was using a broader gauge: 1,524 mm (5 ft).
 These conflicting gauges comprised a legacy technical debt.
-The combined rail system retired that debt over a two-day period beginning on Monday, May 31, 1886, when all the southern railroads coordinated to convert from a 5-foot gauge to 4 feet 9 inches [Southern Railfan 1966].
+The debt was finally retired over a two-day period beginning on Monday, May 31, 1886, when all the southern railroads coordinated to convert from a 5-foot gauge to 4 feet 9 inches [Southern Railfan 1966].

-In the years immediately before the U.S. rail system retired its legacy debt, expansion or repair of the southern rail network was necessarily compatible with the broader gauge.
-But the broader gauge was itself legacy technical debt.
-That new expansion or repair work would thus have comprised newly incurred technical debt that would have also added to the legacy technical debt.
+In the years immediately before the legacy debt was retired, any expansion or repair of the southern rail network that was compatible with the broader gauge, which was about to be retired, would have added to — or maintained — the legacy technical debt.
+It would thus have comprised newly incurred technical debt that would have also added to the legacy technical debt.
 Thus, in some situations, some newly incurred technical debt can be legacy technical debt.

 Here’s a software example:

-A software development team is executing a project to enhance the capabilities of the Marigold product.
-Marigold is one product in the Garden Flowers personal productivity suite.
-Unfortunately, the original architecture of Garden Flowers didn’t anticipate the course that the suite has since taken.
-That architecture now comprises legacy technical debt.
-However, changing the suite architecture isn’t in the charter of the Marigold team.
-So they’ll be creating new technical artifacts that are compatible with the current architecture.
-Someday, some other team will modify or replace what the Marigold team is building now.
-That will happen when the company revamps or replaces the Garden Flowers architecture.
-Thus, some of the new technical debt the Marigold team is now incurring will join the legacy technical debt associated with the Garden Flowers architecture.
+A software development team is engaged in a project to enhance the capabilities of the Marigold product, which is one product in the Garden Flowers personal productivity suite.
+Unfortunately, the original architecture of the suite didn’t anticipate the course that the suite has since taken, and it now comprises legacy technical debt.
+However, because changing the suite architecture isn’t in the charter of the Marigold enhancement team, they’ll be creating new technical artifacts that are compatible with the current architecture, but which will someday be modified or replaced when the Garden Flowers architecture is revamped or replaced.
+Thus, some of the new technical debt now being incurred by the Marigold team will be added to the legacy technical debt associated with the Garden Flowers architecture.

-Moreover, the Marigold team might incur other technical debt in the course of its activities.
-That might happen if, for example, it fails to complete its task.
-Or it could happen if the team completes its task in some suboptimal way.
-In that case it will be incurring incremental technical debt that it probably should retire soon.
+Moreover, the Marigold team might incur other technical debt in the course of its activities, if, for example, it fails to complete its task, or completes it in some suboptimal way.
+In that case it will be incurring incremental technical debt that it probably should retire soon after (if not before) delivery of the Marigold enhancements.
 Thus, in the same project, it would be incurring both (a) purely incremental technical debt, and (b) incremental technical debt that’s also legacy technical debt.

 Why legacy debt incurred intentionally matters